ARTICLES OF ASSOCIATION OF STICHTING WE SHARE VENTURES

 - He or she must be able to conclude agreements;

-- He or she must fulfill his obligations to the Foundation.
+- He or she must fulfil his obligations to the Foundation.

 - Funded Initiatives are Selected Startups and Students who have entered into a financing agreement with and on the basis of the We Share financing model (hereinafter: ‘Funded Initiatives’).